yuvalmGS/gigaspaces-wiki-jekyll/xap97/replication-operations.markdown

 Additional optimizations that can affect the replication performance is the update operation.
 Regular object updates replicate the whole object state - all the properties even those that were not changed.
 This can be optimized by using `WriteModifier.PARTIAL_UPDATE` modifier when performing the object update.
 When this modifier is used, the replication will replicate only the changed properties and not the whole object.

+{% info %}
-{% infosign %} When mirror is used additional settings are required to support the partial update.
+When mirror is used additional settings are required to support the partial update.
 See [Optimizing the Mirror Activity](./asynchronous-persistency-with-the-mirror.html#Optimizing the Mirror Activity).
+{%endinfo%}

 # Replication Filters